 Milford is a very small town located in the state of Indiana.
 With a population of 1,617 people and just one neighborhood, Milford is the 271st largest community in Indiana.
-Milford has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Milford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Milford is a blue-collar town, with 49.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Milford is generally considered to be a blue-collar town.
+49.01% of the Milford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milford is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Milford who work in office and administrative support (10.67%), sales jobs (8.06%), and food service (6.33%).

 Being a small town, Milford does not have a public transit system used by locals to get to and from work.